risawitama/verbose-potato/README.md

-## Can February march?
-No, but April may.
+## I once lost a banana at court but then I appealed.